Maame Biney is an American speed-skater but originally of a Ghanaian descent.

 It is always a thing of joy to see Africans in the diaspora who are doing great for themselves and representing Africa well.

-Few days ago in Utah, United States, an African born American made history as she qualified for the 2018 Speedskating Short Track World Cup competitions.
+The African born American, Maame Biney made history in the United States when she qualified for the 2018 Speedskating Short Track World Cup competitions.
 Biney won bronze in the 500 metres at the 2017 World Junior Short Track Speed Skating Championships.

-In August the ever laughing and happy Maame Biney gave a good display that singled her out amongst older and more-experienced ice skaters.
+Similarly, in August 2017, the ever laughing and happy Maame Biney gave a good display that singled her out amongst older and more-experienced ice skaters.
 During the process of qualifying for the winter Olympics, she won three of six finals over a three-day period.

-The record breaker loves laughing as mush as she enjoys crying… Who would have thought the two extremes could ever agree.
+The record-breaker loves laughing as much as she enjoys crying… Who would have thought the two extremes could ever agree.

 Here are quick facts you need to know about the ice-skating star.

-Leaving home was not an easy adjustment for 5 year old Biney.
-In time she started adjusting into the new system but still missed her friends.
+Leaving home was not an easy adjustment for 5-year-old Biney.
+In time she started adjusting to the new system but still missed her friends.

 Biney hopes to be a chemical engineer someday.
-The Titanic movie is one of her all time favorites.
+The Titanic movie is one of her all-time favourites.

 2. A US Record Breaker